the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Added action: `tribe_events_organizer_save` [96069]
 * Tweak - Added filter: `tribe_events_rest_venue_prepare_postarr` [96069]
 * Tweak - Added filter: `tribe_events_rest_organizer_prepare_postarr` [96069]
+* Fix - Remove the duplicate filter call that was running twice for `tribe_rest_venue_data` [96090]
+* Tweak - Old `tribe_rest_venue_data` filter was passing the venue and the event two the second parameter because of the duplication.
+Now it has the second parameter as $venue, third parameter as $event if event ID was provided [96090]

 = [4.6.8] 2017-12-18 =